Ai Accountant

 Integration complexity

 Legacy ERP constraints and custom fields require iteration.
-Involve ERP admins from day one and test early.
+Involve ERP admins from day one.
+Test early and often.

 Team resistance